cbfacademy/fullstack-task-management-app/GETTING-STARTED.md

 4. [Complete a task][5]
 5. [Delete a task][6]

+## Run the application locally

+The application is composed of a simple server (for the web API) and a basic react client.

 ### Starting the server

 We're using Node.js and [express][7] as a web framework to expose our API.
 Before starting your implementation, check that the provided setup works.